 Likewise, you can review why you chose to accept risks and determine whether the threat landscape has increased significantly enough to warrant a change.

 An SoA also has significant regulatory consequences.
-If you are investigated for a data breach, you can use your SoA to justify your information security controls and prove that your defences were implemented in line with an ISO 27001-compliant risk assessment.
+If you are investigated for a data breach, you can use the document to demonstrate that your defences were the result of an ISO 27001-compliant risk assessment.

 The toolkit includes:

 - A complete set of easy-to-use, customisable and fully ISO 27001-compliant documentation templates that will save you time and money;

 - Simple dashboards and gap analysis tools to ensure complete coverage of the Standard; and

 - Direction and guidance from expert ISO 27001 practitioners.

 A version of this blog was originally published on 9 November 2017.